 Data For Gilead’s Rising Hep C Star Sofosbuvir Support Initial Filing

-Gilead reported results from three Phase III trials in February, with data strong enough to support U.S. and European filing for sofosbuvir, the nucleoside it plans eventually to make the foundation of a fixed-dose pill available by 2015.
+Gilead released Phase III data Feb.
+4 strong enough to support U.S. and European filing for sofosbuvir, the nucleoside it plans eventually to make the foundation of a fixed-dose pill available by 2015.

 You may also be interested in...

 Hepatitis C has been the focus of some of biopharma’s most expensive deals the past couple years.
 In the wake of the licensing, IPO, and M&A frenzy, not many new start-ups have emerged, but there are a still a few niches to fill if entrepreneurs can find funding.

 Much of the hep C wish list was on display at the American Association for the Study of Liver Disease meeting in Boston Nov.
 10-13 – all-oral interferon-free drug combinations for hepatitis C, regimens that don’t require ribavirin, and the possibility of a one-pill, once-a-day cure – demonstrating the Gold Rush mentality in the hep C space as drug makers race to put the pieces together and grab a share of a burgeoning market.